Codes and Policies

-To report an injury please select an option from the list below this should be completed as soon as practically possible following the injury:
+To report an injury please click on one of the buttons below.
+This should be completed as soon as practically possible following the injury:

 In the event of a SUSPECTED SPINAL INJURY OR FATALITY you must follow the below steps:

 - Provide immediate on-field medical care and arrange suitable transportation (i.e. ambulance) to the hospital for the injured participant